 I have taken over the upstairs bonus room in our house.
 It is about 500 square feet.
-In it, I have my rather prodigious library, a good sound system for playing classical music, a large screen TV for watching sports, the Discovery, History, and National Geographic channels when I need a break from writing.
+In it, I have my rather extensive library, a good sound system for playing classical music, a large screen TV for watching sports, Discovery, History, and National Geographic channels when I need a break from writing.
 My window looks out onto a plant and boulder-strewn foothill that rises in front of my house.
 Another window looks down onto the Temecula valley some 2,000 feet below.
 It is quiet and soothing.
-Couldn’t have a better place to write.
+I couldn’t have a better place to write.

 Do you prefer silence or some noise while you write?